DashboardCode/BsMultiSelect/README.md

 ````

-**Disabled / Readonly**
-Although there is difference between those two attributes for `input`, the HTML 5.2 support only `disabled` for [`select`](https://www.w3.org/TR/2017/REC-html52-20171214/sec-forms.html#the-select-element) element. `Readonly` attribute on original `select` will be ignored.
+**disabled / readonly select**: although there is difference between those two attributes for `input`, the HTML 5.2 support only `disabled` for [`select`](https://www.w3.org/TR/2017/REC-html52-20171214/sec-forms.html#the-select-element) element. `Readonly` attribute on original `select` will be ignored.

-**disabled option**
-Option that is together `disabled` and `selected` can be deselected but can't be selected again (just as it is in HTML `select`)
+**disabled selected option**: option that is `disabled` and `selected` at the same time can be deselected but can't be selected again (just as it is in HTML `select`).

-**change trigger**
-Subscribe to original `select` change event.
+**change event**: subscribe to original `select` change event.

-**Label**
-Click on label focus input and open the dropdown
+**<label>**: Click on label focus input and open the dropdown

-**SCSS**
-You can use BsMultiSelect.css (included to distribution) and update values manually for your theme.
+**SCSS**: you can copy BsMultiSelect.css (included to distribution) and update values manually for your theme.
-Or you can use [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) copy it to your project and update reference to your custom BS variables) just by configuring plugin this way:
+Or you can use [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) copy it to your project and update reference to your custom BS variables in yout theme); these requires such configuration:

 ````
           $("select[multiple='multiple']").bsMultiSelect({